fippli/terminal-todo/README.md

-  --header-file (TODO_HEADER_FILE)   : Set the path to header --no-color (TODO_NO_COLOR)         : Disable colors if ansi header is used --random-color (TODO_RANDOM_COLOR) : Use random colors if ansi heade ris used --this-dir                         : Create a .todo with every occurance of '# TODO:' or '// TODO:' in the directory files
+  --header-file (TODO_HEADER_FILE)   : Set the path to header --no-color (TODO_NO_COLOR)         : Disable colors if ansi header is used --random-color (TODO_RANDOM_COLOR) : Use random colors if ansi heade ris used --no-local                         : Don't use local .todo file even if it exist --this-dir                         : Create a .todo with every occurance of '# TODO:' or '// TODO:' in the directory files
 ```